newswim/resume/README.md

 - Rating system
 - Feedback to the therapist

-Stack: Meteor, MongoDB, CSS, jQuery, HTML, Vimeo
+*Stack* | Meteor, MongoDB, CSS, jQuery, HTML, Vimeo

-Libraries: Bootstrap3, Less
+*Libraries* | Bootstrap3, Less

 (+) Additionally we made a website ( http://physmodo.com ) alongside Square205 featuring a cascade of animated images, for the animations we used GreenSock (GSAP).
 [ note --- This website is a bit buggy currently but I don't have access to fix it. ]

-Leipzig Conf. :: scheduling app
+#### Dallas-Leipzig Conference :: scheduling app

 Role: Developer

 Timeframe approx. Aug 14' - Dec 14'

 website -- http://www.dallasleipzigvalve.org

-Description: To build a native-feeling application, downloaded through Google Play and iStore, running natively w/ Cordova/PhoneGap.
+*Description*: To build a native-feeling application, downloaded through Google Play and iStore, running natively w/ Cordova/PhoneGap.

 Main features:

 - Admin panel for adding talks, speakers, panels, as well as altering notices to a client-side route.
 - Cross-platform and mobile-first
 - Side-scrolling UI